Journal of the Gay and Lesbian Medical Association

-The Journal of the Gay and Lesbian Medical Association was a peer-reviewed medical journal devoted to the healthcare needs of LGBT people.
+The Journal of the Gay and Lesbian Medical Association was a peer-reviewed medical journal devoted to the healthcare needs of LGBT people, published by Plenum Publishing Corporation until 2002.
 The journal published a variety of clinical research, review articles, and essays.
 It was the official journal of the Gay and Lesbian Medical Association.
 Vincent Silenzio served as co-editor in chief.
-Publication of the journal ceased in 2002.